apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 The top black curve is the update speed performance of the *HyperLogLogPlus* sketch, which asymptotes at about 105 nanoseconds.
 The lower curves are the update speed performance of the *HllSketch*, of which the HLL_8 and HLL_4 types asymptote to 10.5 nanoseconds.
 This can be seen from a plot of just the *HllSketch* speed performance curves.
-Nothe the Y-axis scale is now 50 nanoseconds.
+Note the the Y-axis scale is now 50 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/upspeed/HllUpdateSpeed.png" alt="HllUpdateSpeed.png" />

 The *HyperLogLogPlus* sketch is 2 full orders-of-magnitude slower than the *HllSketch*.